Department of Conservation Biology

 Working Group - Theory and Science-Policy

 Our working group focuses on the interplay between nature conservation and societal processes.
-On a conceptual level, we scrutinize ecological concepts and analyse moral attitudes and argumentations underlying actions taking in nature conservation.
+On a conceptual level, we scrutinise ecological concepts and analyse moral attitudes and argumentations underlying actions taken in nature conservation.
 Furthermore, we explore by empirical social sciences methods, how scientific knowledge may be effectively fed into the process of political decision-making.
-As part of our practical work, we actively support the communication and the exchange of knowledge between scientists, policy makers and other relevant stakeholders.
+As part of our practical work, we encourage the development at the science policy interface, by actively supporting the communication and the exchange of knowledge between scientists, policy makers and other relevant stakeholders.

 We aim at a close interconnection between our research with policy-oriented activities – to increase the relevance of our own research in the department as well as of biodiversity research in general.
 Our work on this interface has the following tasks: